cstubben/pmcXML/README.md

 Finally, we created a loop that uses the list of references from `ncbiPMC` and downloads each XML file and parses the full-text and tables and extracts all matching locus tags.
-In this case, the 2990 locus tags are saved to a [file](/inst/doc/bp.tab).
+In this case, the 2990 locus tag citations are saved to a [file](/inst/doc/bp.tab).
 Currently, the supplements are not included in the loop and these are downloaded separately since some additional code is still needed to reformat tables before extracting tags.